HamzaIbnShafiq/AssemblyProject/README.md

  If it manages to guess right then he or she will get a right guess message.
  In other case that is user failed thrice, then correct guess will be displayed.

- After both cases, user will be asked if they want to continue, if yes they will continue with the game and in other case program will exit.
+ After both cases user will be asked if they want to continue, if yes they will continue with the game and in other case program will exit.

  Here we have used jumps, procedures, loops and a method to store a random number in bl register.